cvbate/NYCAirQuality/README.md

 ```

 Now you should be all set up and ready to make commits to your GitHub repository!!
-You wil make commits from VSCode Cloushell Editor 'Source Control'.
+You wil make commits from VSCode CloudShell Editor 'Source Control'.
 Press "Commit" and then "Sync Changes", copy the code that will pop up, then you will be redirected to GitHub.
 Enter the code given to you and sign into your account.
 ![Alt text](Imgs/sourcecontrol.png)

 If you use ` git push ` in command line you will be asked for user and password authentication which was disabled by GitHub in 2021.